VaLeraGav/VaLeraGav/README.md

 ## Hi there 👋
-- :computer: I’m interested in developing on PHP
+- :computer: I’m interested in developing
 - 📫 How to reach me: valleragavrin@gmail.com

 <!--